← Back to research

 Not recommended for: Small teams, budget-constrained organizations, or those wanting simple single-purpose coding agents.

-Outlook: Factory will likely expand enterprise partnerships and deepen integrations.
+Outlook: With $150M of fresh Series C capital and planned London and Tokyo offices, Factory will likely expand enterprise go-to-market and ship model routing and always-on background agents.
 Watch for foundation model providers launching competitive features — the "enterprise wrapper" risk is real.

 Research by Ry Walker Research • methodology